jjdevzinho/artisan-test-shortcut/README.md

 ## Contribution

 Feel free to contribute with improvements or fixes.
 Fork the repository, create a branch for your changes, and submit a pull request.

+## Development

+For instructions on how to develop and test this extension, see [DEVELOPMENT.md](DEVELOPMENT.md).

 ## License